Poets of the Fall – Freiheitshalle, Munich; September 11th, 2022

 The intro started, I cheered and enjoyed the fact that I had lots of space to move so I started jumping during ‘Requiem for my Harlequin’.
 I distinctly remember Marko saying something early on that made me smile and shake my head, but for the life of me I cannot remember what it was. 🙂

-Through ‘Dreaming wide awake’ I jumped and clapped and watched Olli to catch the moment he was jumping off the keyboard raiser.
+Through ‘Dreaming wide awake’ I jumped and clapped and watched Ollie to catch the moment he was jumping off the keyboard raiser.
 Of course one of the others stepped in the way the moment I wanted to tale a picture. 😀 At least I had an unhindered view of Tuomas from time to time when neither Jani nor Jaska was blocking my view and there were no cymbals in the way either. 😉

 When ‘Temple of Thought’ came around, Marko lifted up his arms and we all waved our hands from side to side along with him.
 The sing-along was pretty good too.
 ‘Rogue’ was brilliant and with ‘Firedance’ I felt I had finally arrived emotionally.
 “Are there any firedancers in the house?”
 Hell yeah!

 ‘My Dark Disquiet’ had many of us dancing and the guys on stage playing full power.
-While Olli was doing a solo, Marko stuck his hand under his shirt and I first thought he was gonna show us how his heart was beating, but I think he had an alien bursting out from his stomach. 😀 It was definitely funny.
+While Ollie was doing a solo, Marko stuck his hand under his shirt and I first thought he was gonna show us how his heart was beating, but I think he had an alien bursting out from his stomach. 😀 It was definitely funny.
 Before ‘Sounds of Yesterday’ he announced that they needed to slow down “Otherwise it get so hot here we’ll have to strip and you don’t wanna see that!” which made me laugh even more.

 I spent a lot of time watching Tuomas that night, because usually he is hidden behind the cymbals or his bandmates so I don’t really get a clear view.
 I very much enjoyed seeing him work.
 Jaska, too was right in front of me.
 Poor guy had trouble with his guitar so he switched to a bright yellow Ibanez eventually, which, as it turned out, glows in the dark. <3

-Olli, who had not left his side of the stage much the previous night, came over to our side at one point and played right where we stood.
-In my head I decided he had been missing us and needed to see what we were up to. 😉 Marko was in a playful mood, fiddled with Olli’s guitar and apparently changed some setting, because he apologized later.
+Ollie, who had not left his side of the stage much the previous night, came over to our side at one point and played right where we stood.
+In my head I decided he had been missing us and needed to see what we were up to. 😉 Marko was in a playful mood, fiddled with Ollie’s guitar and apparently changed some setting, because he apologized later.
 He also seemed to be flirting with someone in the audience, throwing kissed and showing off his butt, slapping it.

 With ‘Choice Millionaire’ everyone on stage was jumping and afterwards I was happy to get a break with ‘Chasing Echoes’.
 “As some of you might know,” Marko said, looking at A. and me, “we have a new album out.”
 The song is always a highlight of the show and always makes me forget that there is one more before the encores.

-‘Stay forever’ brought us more singing along and I think it might have been during this song that Olli, Jaska and Jani stood in a half circle, playing together and bumping their fists in the middle when they were done. 🙂 Captain got a lot of visitors that evening wit everyone but Tuomas standing with him at one point or another.
+‘Stay forever’ brought us more singing along and I think it might have been during this song that Ollie, Jaska and Jani stood in a half circle, playing together and bumping their fists in the middle when they were done. 🙂 Captain got a lot of visitors that evening wit everyone but Tuomas standing with him at one point or another.
 I saw him raise his hand in the air and leaning back a few times and somewhere during the show he was bowing to Tuomas.
 Rightfully so.

 It felt really long until they came back for the encores, but the audience wasn’t trying that hard either.
 We definitely had been louder some other nights.
 Once they returned, however, the party continued as if everyone had just been saving their energy.